andyxning/host_ip_reflection/README.md

 [ifconfig.me](ifconfig.me) is the well-known public service that can be used to query the local client or outward ip in a NAT environment.

-`host_ip_reflection` also supports HTTP API to query the client ip or outward ip in a NAT environment.
+`host_ip_reflection` supports HTTP API to query the client ip or outward ip in a NAT environment.

 `host_ip_reflection` also supports `X-Real-Ip` HTTP Header.
 This makes `host_ip_reflection`